modin-project/modin/docs/CONTRIBUTING.rst

   black modin/

 We also use flake8_ to check linting errors.
-Running the following from the project root will ensure that it passes the lint checks on Travis:
+Running the following from the project root will ensure that it passes the lint checks on Github Actions:

 .. code-block:: bash

   flake8 .

-We test that this has been run on our `Travis CI`_ test suite.
+We test that this has been run on our `Github Actions`_ test suite.
 If you do this and find that the tests are still failing, try updating your version of black and flake8.

 Adding a test